-NEW STUDENT TECHNOLOGY GUIDE
+NEW STUDENT GUIDE TO YOUR STU ACCOUNT

 - Moodle (https://moodle.stu.ca).
 An online course management system designed for professors to post lecture notes, readings, web quizzes, marks, syllabus and other course materials.
 It also allows you to send messages to classmates.
 Click here for a quick tutorial.

-For all other questions, Please contact the I.T.
-Help Desk
+For all other questions, please contact the IT Help Desk